 They became alienated from the state and this radicalization by starvation of the working class and bourgeoisie is to last through the 20th century.

-The failure of Mussolini's invasion of Greece which has forced Germany to invade and occupy as well as the food crisis which raises the question of who is actually in charge, has created a serious rift in the Axis.
-The Germans have more respect for the Greeks then for the Italians, not only because the Greeks had defeated the Italians in the Albanian campaign but because the Germans are well read and generally philhellenes and are quite familiar with the rich history
+The failure of Mussolini's invasion of Greece, which has forced Germany to invade and occupy, as well as the food crisis which raises the question of who is actually in charge, has created a serious rift in the Axis.
+The Germans have more respect for the Greeks then for the Italians, not only because the Greeks had defeated the Italians in the Albanian campaign but because the Germans are well read and generally philhellenes and are quite familiar with the

 of the ancient Greeks.

 Meanwhile across the Mediterranean, a Greek government in exile has been set up in Egypt while the Greek Army, Navy and Air Force continue to fight on the side of the allies in North Africa and later in the invasion of Italy.
 The Greek battleship Averoff is sent to patrol the Indian Ocean.
 King George goes to America to meet with leaders and lobby for aid to Greece.
 While in Washington DC he addresses both houses of congress.
 Read King George's speech to the US Congress.
 In America the papers are full of editorials about the courage of the Greeks.
 These and cartoons, letters and articles are collected and put out in a book called Lest We Forget, in 1943.